kjoelovelife/ROSKY/setup/jetson-inference/docs/building-repo-2.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/deep-vision-header.jpg" width="100%">
-<p align="right"><sup><a href="jetpack-setup-2.md">Back</a> | <a href="imagenet-console-2.md">Next</a> | </sup><a href="../README.md#hello-ai-world"><sup>Contents</sup></a>
+<p align="right"><sup><a href="aux-docker.md">Back</a> | <a href="imagenet-console-2.md">Next</a> | </sup><a href="../README.md#hello-ai-world"><sup>Contents</sup></a>
 <br/>
 <sup>System Setup</sup></p>

 # Building the Project from Source

 Provided with the repo is a library of TensorRT-accelerated deep learning networks for image recognition, object detection with localization (i.e. bounding boxes), and semantic segmentation.
-This inferencing library (`libjetson-inference`) is intended to be built & run on the Jetson, and includes support for both C++ and Python.
+This inferencing library (`libjetson-inference`) is intended to be run on the Jetson, and includes support for both C++ and Python.
 Various pre-trained DNN models are automatically downloaded to get you up and running quickly.
-It's also setup to accept customized models that you may have trained yourself, including support for Caffe, TensorFlow UFF, and ONNX.

-The latest source can be obtained from [GitHub](http://github.com/dusty-nv/jetson-inference) and compiled onboard Jetson Nano, Jetson TX1/TX2, and Jetson AGX Xavier once they have been [flashed with JetPack](jetpack-setup-2.md) or setup with the pre-populated [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) for Jetson Nano.
+The latest source code or [Docker container](aux-docker.md) can be used onboard your Jetson once your device has been [flashed with JetPack](jetpack-setup-2.md) or setup with the pre-populated [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).
+You can run the pre-built [Docker container](aux-docker.md) without needing to compile the project or install PyTorch yourself.

 ### Quick Reference

-Here's a condensed form of the commands to download, build, and install the project:
+If you aren't using the [Docker container](aux-docker.md), here's a condensed form of the commands to build/install the project directly on your Jetson:

 ``` bash
 $ sudo apt-get update